 - Preheat the oven to 180°C (355°F)

 - If using fresh strawberries: wash, dry, and take the leafy tops off.
 Cut any larger strawberries in half so that they are all roughly the same size.
 Place in 8” by 11” or a similar sized oval baking dish.
-If using frozen strawberries just place them into the baking dish.
+If using frozen strawberries just place them into the baking dish.1 kg strawberries

-- Drizzle the lemon juice on top of the strawberries.
+- Drizzle the lemon juice on top of the strawberries.1 tablespoon lemon

 - Mix together the granulated sugar and cornstarch in a separate container until even.
-Sprinkle on top of strawberries and mix until every strawberry piece is covered.
+Sprinkle on top of strawberries and mix until every strawberry piece is covered.⅓ cup granulated sugar, 3 tablespoon cornstarch

-- Combine the almond flour, white flour, sugars, salt, and almonds in a separate bowl.
+- Combine the almond flour, all purpose flour, sugars, salt, and almonds in a separate bowl.½ cup almond flour, 2 cups all purpose white flour, ¼ cup granulated sugar, ¼ cup brown sugar, ¼ teaspoon sea salt

 - Evenly cover the strawberries with the crumble by breaking it apart with your hands and dropping it on top of the strawberries.
 Do not pack it down.